Nikon d3500 vs Nikon d5600 comparison:

 Lenses:

-When choosing an interchangeable lens camera, the number of lenses available is an essential deciding factor.
+When choosing an interchangeable lens camera, the number of lenses available is essential.

 The Nikon D3500 and Nikon D5600 share the Nikon F lens mount, and there are presently 316 native lenses available for these cameras.